 A familiar scenario is laminitis caused by spring pasture.
 It used to be thought that any horse could develop pasture-associated laminitis and that there was a component of hindgut disturbance from fermentation of fructan in the grass.

 Laminitis can also occur due to high fever, illnesses or a retained placenta that causes sepsis.
 The condition may also occur from trauma or excessive weight-bearing forces on the hoof.

-Other factors such as corticosteroid drug use, exposure to black walnut shavings, severe colic and certain other hoof disorders can also contribute to the development of acute laminitis.
+Other factors such as corticosteroid or cephalosporin drug use, exposure to black walnut shavings, Hoary alyssum ingestion, selenium toxicity, pregnancy-induced insulin resistance, severe colic and certain other hoof disorders can also contribute to the development of laminitis.

-Work with your veterinarian to address underlying health problems or treat illnesses that contributed to laminitis, such as obesity, PPID or insulin resistance.
+Work with your veterinarian to address underlying health problems or treat illnesses that contributed to laminitis, such as PPID or equine metabolic syndrome.

 Horses recovering from laminitis require confinement to a stall or small area with deep bedding to restrict their movement and encourage them to lay down.
 Deep sand is best for conforming to the hoof while supporting the frog and sole.